 Sunflower is the second source of vegetable oil in Europe after rapeseed and the fourth largest source at a world level after soybean, palm and rapeseed.
 Sunflower oil has been traditionally appreciated as a high quality commodity in the world oil market.
-However, new emerging markets together with high concern about health risks of foods and an increasing request of vegetable oils for specific nonfood uses are demanding changes in oil quality

-Traditionally, the concept of oil quality has been almost exclusively associated with the fatty acid composition of the oil.
-Recently, however, this concept has evolved and oil chemists and nutritionists are emphasizing other components of vegetable oils that influence their nutritional and technological properties.
+However, new emerging markets together with high concern about health risks of foods and an increasing request of vegetable oils for specific nonfood uses are demanding changes in the oil quality chemists and nutritionists are emphasizing other components of vegetable oils that influence their nutritional and technological properties.
 As in other vegetable oils, the objective of modifying sunflower seed oil quality has been to develop oils with enhanced nutritional and functional properties and oils that require little, if any, processing for specific end-use markets.
 Oil processing results in many cases in detrimental implications for human health.
 For example, common uses of sunflower oil such as deep frying or margarine production requires previous hydrogenation or hardening of the oil.
 This process produces trans and positional isomers which have been proved to be negatively related to heart disease.
 Similarly, standard sunflower oil is not optimally suited to some potential uses, for example those requiring a high oxidative stability.
 In this paper we report the development by plant breeding of novel sunflower oil types with improved properties for food and nonfood applications.